shff/guide-finder/README.md

 You need Node.js to build it.

 The best way to install Node.js is to use a package manager.
+I recommend yarn.

-Here are some instructions: https://nodejs.org/en/download/package-manager/
+Here are some instructions: https://classic.yarnpkg.com/en/docs/install/#mac-stable

-Next, use NPM to install the packages:
+Next, use it to install the packages:

 ```
-npm install
+yarn
 ```

 ### Building the static site